mlibrary/design-system-docs/src/pages/content-pages/writing-about-people.md

 Ask individuals how they want their race, ethnicity, or religious identity to be described when it’s relevant.
 When writing about people in broader terms or describing groups, it can require careful thought.
 The best choice will likely be dependent on the context the description will sit in.

 {% callout "info" %}
-Capitalize Black, Brown, and White when used to describe race.
-This approach is recommended by the [National Association of Black Journalists' Style Guide](https://www.nabj.org/page/styleguide) and [others](https://www.diversitystyleguide.com/glossary/white-white/).
+Capitalize Black when used to describe race, but not white or brown.
+As a descriptor of race, white does not carry deeper meaning as Black does, while brown is broad and imprecise.
+This approach [aligns with decisions of the Associated Press](https://www.apstylebook.com/blog_posts/16).
 {% endcallout %}

 ### Don’t center whiteness or western culture